Please read this entire document to avoid having your posts rejected!

 REPLYING ETIQUETTE

 Reply‑All only when your answer benefits most members.
 Begin with a line explaining why the whole list should see it.
 Note that “sending this to all because I think it’s a good resource” is NOT sufficient.
 We have over 1,500 members—none of us wants THAT much email!
+Also: Please check your email settings (particularly on your phone) to make sure that “Reply-All” is not your default.

 If you read FreeTree in “Digest” or “Abridged” mode, the default reply goes to everyone—copy the sender’s address instead.